 By cross-referencing the above factors with historical year-over-year and month-over-month data, marketers can accurately assess a good eCPM rate, as well as set realistic and objective targets for their monetization strategy.

-- While CPM helps you track and monitor cost per campaign, eCPM is how you estimate whether you got bang for buck.
+- While CPM helps you measure and monitor cost per campaign, eCPM is how you estimate whether you got bang for buck.

 - eCPM is a metric used to measure an app developer’s ad monetization performance, or to measure the ad revenue generated by a specific campaign.